jha-adrs/Python-Projects/README.md

 # 100_Days_Of_Python
+By Angela Yu
-A repository of all mini python learning projects
+A repository of all mini-python learning projects